microsoft/retina/docs/04-Captures/cli.md

 - Default value: `""`
 - Optional

-Represent a range of IP/port filters to be included or excluded from the capture.
-This is **not** available on Windows.
+A comma-separated list of IP:Port pairs that are included or excluded from capturing network packets.
+Supported formats are IP:Port, IP, Port, *:Port, IP:*

+Only works on Linux.

 **Example:**